scasttro7/Biodatum/README.md

 # BIODATUM

-Climate and Bioeconomic Intelligence Platform for the Amazon
+Climate Intelligence Framework for the Amazon

 ## Overview